SolarSystemCoder/CarND-PID-Control-Project/README.md

   * Get the best parameters in each one separately
   * Disable twittle and run full race with the best parameters
   * Further fine tune

+## PID parameters
+  * P is Proportional component.
+This makes the car to steer propotional and opposite from the road center to the car location.
+It causes the car to come back to the center.
+When this value is big, the car went out of the track easily.
+  * I is Integral component, and it is bias which keeps the car away from the center.
+In this simulation project, very small value is good for the project.
+  * D is Differential component.
+This prevents the car to overshoot the center line.
+The big value is used, and otherwise, the car went out of the track easily by overshooting the center.

 ## Dependencies